danielsaidi/DeckKit/README.md

 ## About DeckKit

 DeckKit helps you create deck-based apps in `SwiftUI`.
+It has a `DeckView` that can render any `DeckItem` collection, with support for swipe gestures, edge swipe detection, shuffling, etc.

 The result can look like this or completely different: